lllyasviel/style2paints/V5_preview/README.md

 We will continue to assist the workflow of artists.
 The new pipeline will use a costumed model to generate ‘inner’ references that artists may or may not need to see.
 The workflow-oriented considerations will be preserved and continue to develop in V5.

 We were and will be the friend of artists forever.
+Some other groups may be AI-centric.
+But we are 100% human-centric.
+You can totally trust us in this point.

 The new pipeline is roughly visualized as this:

 ![img](imgs/a1.png)